hyPiRion/pirlib/README.md

 This work is distributed under a
 [Creative Commons Attribution-ShareAlike 3.0 Unported License][license].
 You can find a copy in the root of this repository with the name `LICENSE`.
+All files this Leiningen template generates is in the public domain.

 [license]: http://creativecommons.org/licenses/by-sa/3.0/